 - a.
 Marine communities, including vertebrate, invertebrate, and plant species, shall not be degraded. - b.
 The natural taste, odor, color of fish, shellfish, or other marine resources used for human consumption shall not be altered. - c.
 The concentration of organic materials in fish, shellfish, or other marine resources used for human consumption shall not bioaccumulate to levels that are harmful to human health.

-Supporting Document No. 1

-ORDER NO. R9-2012-0012

-AMENDED BY ORDER NO. R9-2014-0105
+Supporting Document No. 5 ORDER NO. R9-2012-0012 AMENDED BY ORDER NO. R9-2014-0105 a.
+Discharge of radioactive waste shall not degrade marine life.

 5. Radioactivity